 Adequate patient representation and coverage of all Main Thematic Groups, and preferably also of the Work-Packages across all member states is top-priority for Endo-ERN.

 The first ERNs will be up and running in 2017.
-Further calls for new Reference Centers to join the existing Networks, as well as calls for new ERNs, will follow.
+Further calls for new Reference Centres to join the existing Networks, as well as calls for new ERNs, will follow.

 Over the next five years, as the ERNs reach full capacity, thousands of EU patients suffering from a rare or complex condition can expect to benefit.